alercebroker/stamp_service/README.md

 ```
 BUCKET_NAME               Name of the S3 bucket        (no default)         Required
 MARS_URL                  URL for the MARS API         (no default)         Required
-USE_DISK                  Wether to use disks          (no default)         Optional (Do not set this variable if not using disks)
-ROOT_PATH                 Location of disks            (no default)         Required if USE_DISK is set
-NDISK                     How many disks are used      (no default)         Required if USE_DISK is set
 PYTHONHASHSEED            Seed for Hash calculation    (default 0)          Optional if not using disks
 APP_BIND                  Gunicorn bind address        (default 0.0.0.0)
 APP_PORT                  Gunicorn port                (default 8087)